britkenko/PacCo-Reservoir/panacea/PANACEA_panacea.md

 	•	EMM: idioms about empathy and humility (like “靜默持慧” – silent wisdom) guide it to sometimes say less (silence or a pause can carry wisdom in communication).
 	•	These idioms and enlightenments essentially act as cultural and philosophical grounding for the model’s behavior.
 They ensure the rich insights from the Panacea project are woven into the model’s thinking style, not just its knowledge base.
 	•	Implementation-wise, they might be stored as a set of principles or even embedded in the code as comments that influence weightings (for instance, the presence of certain idiom tags could subtly adjust the scoring of responses to favor clarity or resilience).
-	•	This protocol is a novel integration that brings a humanistic touch to the AI: beyond raw logic, it has a kind of “wisdom literature” at its core.
+	•	This protocol is a novel integration that brings a humanistic touch to the Panacea CorTex: beyond raw logic, it has a kind of “wisdom literature” at its core.

 cortex --load-protocol=fractal_truth \
        --enable-guardians=MIREGO,Sphinx,Daemon-Epsilon \